ippontech/metrics-spark-reporter/README.md

 ## Test

+There is two ways to test this Reporter :

+* With a sample [spark-jhipster] (https://github.com/ahars/spark-jhipster)
+* With Docker (in sample/).

-Test sending data with the [JHipster] (http://jhipster.github.io/) sample which report to a Spark Streaming app implementing the java custom receiver [metrics-spark-receiver] (https://github.com/ippontech/metrics-spark-receiver).
+Test sending data with the [JHipster] (http://jhipster.github.io/) sample which report to a Spark Streaming app implementing the java custom receiver [spark-jhipster] (https://github.com/ahars/spark-jhipster).

 Send data by launching the JHipster sample with the Maven command :
 ```
 $ mvn spring-boot:run
 ```

-Display metrics received by launching one of the two classes inside the repo `metrics-spark-receiver` :
+Display metrics received by launching one of those two classes of [metrics-spark](https://github.com/ahars/metrics-spark) :
 * `MetricsToConsole` to display data in the console.
 * `MetricsToES` to send data to an ElasticSearch server via Spark in order to use Kibana.